Chicago cop shot in head during 'gun battle' with bank robbery suspect on NW Side; boy, 15, also shot

+The bank robbery suspect was fatally shot and a teenager who was at the scene was also wounded.

-CPD Superintendent Eddie Johnson said the incident started in northwest suburban Des Plaines, where a bank was robbed.
-Des Plaines police took one offender into custody at that scene, who fled on foot.
-The second suspect escaped and stole a car, Johnson said.
+It started with a bank robbery Tuesday in Des Plaines, with police taking one suspect into custody and a second suspect escaping after stealing a car at gunpoint.

-FBI agents and Des Plaines police gave chase, following the suspect down the Kennedy Expressway and alerting Chicago police.
-CPD officers were waiting when he exited the expressway at Irving Park Road shortly before 7 p.m., Johnson said.
+FBI agents and Des Plaines police chased the suspect down the Kennedy Expressway and alerted Chicago police.
+CPD officers were waiting when the suspect exited the expressway at Irving Park Road shortly before 7 p.m., police said.

-Upon seeing Chicago police, the suspect opened fire, according to Johnson, and struck the injured officer in the head.

-While police initially said the officer suffered a graze wound, just after 9:45 p.m.
-CPD Spokesman Anthony Guglielmi said imaging revealed the bullet "did penetrate and exit the officers' skull."
-Doctors said he has suffered a skull fracture and bleeding on the brain.
-He is in serious but stable condition.
-His doctors said the injury, while tangential, is "definitely more than a graze wound."
+"Upon seeing CPD, the offender fired at the vehicles at which time a Chicago police officer suffered a graze wound to the temple of his head in the exchange," Chicago Police Superintendent Eddie Johnson said.

+Police later revealed the officer's injury was much more serious than first thought.
+The bullet actually penetrated and exited his skull and he has a skull fracture and bleeding on the brain.

 Bystanders and commuters scrambled for cover as a chorus of police sirens roared into Irving Park just before 7 p.m.